SShaDe: scalable shape deformation via local representations: Method

 achieving a significant improvement in the cost of the projection operation.

-This different approach for computing the projection of $\M$ onto $\N$ has the positive side effect of mitigating artifacts and errors in the projection.
+Furthermore, this novel approach for computing the projection of $\M$ onto $\N$ has the additional desired property of mitigating artifacts and errors in the projection.
 As shown in the example from \Cref{fig:projections}, the original method proposed in \cite{maggioli:2023:rematching} does not account for regions of the surface that are geodesically far away, but close in the embedding space.
 Potentially, this situation results in an incorrect mapping of the vertices of $\M$ onto $\N$.
-On the other hand, with our approach we ensure that the vertices of each region of $\M$ are mapped into the correct region of $\N$.
+On the other hand, with our approach we ensure that the vertices of each Voronoi region of $\M$ are mapped into the correct region of $\N$.